 Sensei Jasmine Adamson is a Second Degree Black Belt.
 She grew up in her native Taiwan studying traditional Chinese dance and that helped her Martial arts studies quite a bit.
 She can often be seen smiling at the front desk of our Zionsville location.

-SENSEI PETER ADAMSON —
+SHIHAN PETER ADAMSON —

 I think we all reach a point in life where we want to see some change in the world.
 Although I attended Indiana University Bloomington and served in the Indiana National Guard, I always knew my unique special skill set, is based in Classical Martial Arts.
-I decided this was truly my place to start changing our world, one class at a time.Sensei Peter
+I decided this was truly my place to start changing our world, one class at a time.Shihan Peter

 6th Dan: Shorei Kai